-In this section, we demonstrate the operational significance of PID non-simplicity in the scenario of guessing games.
-We propose a class of guessing games with double temporal stages, and we call them \emph{non-transient guessing games}.
-Just as non-local games feature spatial separation between different parties~\cite{Clauser-1969a, Buscemi-2012b}, non-transient games feature temporal separation between different stages, and therefore they are a suitable setting for characterizing correlations that exist across time, such as memory effect~\cite{Rosset-2018a} and programmability~\cite{Buscemi-2020a}.
-We show that the winning probabilities of PIDs in the non-transient guessing games compose a complete set of incompatibility monotones, fully characterizing the incompatibility order between PIDs.
-This also implies that every non-simple PID provides a non-trivial advantage over simple PIDs in some guessing game.
+In this section, we demonstrate the operational significance of PID nonsimplicity in the scenario of guessing games.
+We propose a class of guessing games with double temporal stages, and we call them \emph{nontransient guessing games}.
+Just as nonlocal games feature spatial separation between different parties~\cite{Clauser-1969a, Buscemi-2012b}, nontransient games feature temporal separation between different stages, and therefore they are a suitable setting for characterizing correlations that exist across time, such as memory effect~\cite{Rosset-2018a} and programmability~\cite{Buscemi-2020a}.
+We show that the winning probabilities of PIDs in the nontransient guessing games compose a complete set of incompatibility monotones, fully characterizing the incompatibility preorder between PIDs.
+This also implies that every nonsimple PID provides a nontrivial advantage over simple PIDs in some guessing game.
 Furthermore, we prove that this advantage is bounded from above by the robustness of incompatibility of the PID and that this bound is tight.
 Finally, we comment on the limitations of nontransient guessing games in terms of experimental difficulties, and we propose a variant class of guessing games that overcomes such difficulties while also giving rise to a complete set of incompatibility monotones.